 Save Settings to Use this option to save the current router Local Hard Drive: configuration settings to a file on the hard disk of the computer you are using.
-First, click the Save button.
+First, click the Save Configuration button.
 A file dialog will appear, allowing you to select a location and file name for the settings.

 Load Settings Use this option to load previously saved router from Local Hard configuration settings.
-First, use the Browse option Drive: to find a previously saved file of configuration settings.
-Then, click the Load button to transfer those settings to the router.
+First, use the Choose Drive: File option to find a previously saved file of configuration settings.
+Then, click the Restore Configuration from File button to transfer those settings to the router.

 Restore to This option will restore all configuration settings Factory Default back to the settings that were in effect at the Settings: time the router was shipped from the factory.
 Any settings that have not been saved will be lost, including any rules that you have created.
-If you want to save the current router configuration settings, use the Save button above.
+If you want to save the current router configuration settings, use the Save Configuration button above.

-Reboot Device: Click to reboot the router.
+Reboot the Click to reboot the router.
+Device: